jvloo/popcat-popbot/README.md

 ## About Popcat Rules

-- API rate limit 800 clicks per 30 seconds (So far I can't bypass this)
+- API rate limit = 800 clicks per 30 seconds (So far I can't bypass this)
-- If send 800 clicks or above, system will only record 800 clicks & spam score +1
+- If you send 800 clicks or above, system will only record 800 clicks & spam score +1
-- If hit 10 spam scores, system will mark you as bot & no further clicks will be sent to API
+- If you hit 10 spam scores, system will mark you as bot & no further clicks will be sent to API

 ```diff
 - Only allow 1 browser per device.
 API rate limit is enforced per IP address.